- Where do new students go to check in?

 12. Is it mandatory that I attend Week of Welcome? | Back to top.

 Week of Welcome participation is highly encouraged throughout the duration of the program.
+However, New Student Convocation is mandatory.
 The information presented will greatly aid students throughout their collegiate careers.

 13. How long is online orientation? | Back to top.